-Inventories are measured at the lower of cost or net realizable value.
+Inventories are measured at the lower of cost and net realizable value.

-For finished goods and merchandise and work in process, cost is determined mainly using the average method.
+For finished goods and merchandise and work in process, cost is determined mainly using the weighted average method.
 For raw materials and supplies, cost is determined mainly using the first-in, first-out method.

-Net realizable value is the estimated selling price in the ordinary course of business less any estimated costs of completion and estimated applicable variable selling expenses.
+Net realizable value is the estimated selling price in the ordinary course of business less any estimated costs of completion and estimated costs necessary to make the sale.